-‘LUVU2’ consists of a 50 minute play followed by an hour long interactive forum theatre workshop which explores why young people should, and how they might, make positive interventions to protect themselves and their peers/friends from the risk of internet and real life child sexual exploitation; its aim is to encourage the development of coping and avoidance strategies in relation to real and perceived risk, as well highlighting pathways to advice and support.
+‘LUVU2’ consists of a 50 minute play followed by an hour long interactive forum theatre workshop which explores why children and teenagers should, and how they might, make positive interventions to protect themselves and their peers/friends from the risk of internet and real life child sexual exploitation; its aim is to encourage the development of coping and avoidance strategies in relation to real and perceived risk, as well highlighting pathways to advice and support.

 14 year old reluctant GCSE drama student Callum is confused and angry – why has his class mate, Lucy changed the topic for their self- initiated ‘theatre in education’ project from ‘healthy eating’ to ‘CSE’ (whatever that is!) and where is the absent Abigail, Lucy’s best friend, their fellow drama student and project partner?
 Why is Lucy forcing him to change their play’s original subject matter and devise a story about a girl affected by internet grooming?
 Especially when Callum is convinced that the issue only affects a tiny minority of girls in care, for whom abusive behaviour is a ‘lifestyle choice’?